 If, during a calendar year, you are absent for a protracted period of time (more than six consecutive weeks), the number of commuting days needs to be adjusted.
 This will result in a reduction of your entitlement to claim allowance.
 If this situation occurs, you need to make a request for recalculation of your allowance yourself and submit this to Human Resources.
 If your absence is the result of illness or maternity leave, the salary administration will automatically terminate your payment as of the first day of the second month following the month in which you became ill or went on maternity leave.

-Starting on 12 March 2018 you are absent due to illness.
-If you have not yet returned to work by 1 May 2018, your commuter travel allowance will be terminated as of 1 May 2018.
+Starting on 12 March of the current year you are absent due to illness.
+If you have not yet returned to work by 1 May of the same year, your commuter travel allowance will be terminated as of 1 May.